DomFord/domford.me/content/post/why-the-legend-of-zelda-endures/index.md

 It feels in many ways akin to Shigeru Miyamoto's inspiration for the series: exploring the countryside as a kid in rural Japan.
 Close enough to home to be ultimately safe and in familiar territory, but far enough from home that it feels like an adventure.

 That's a balance that many other long-running series fail to strike.
 Call of Duty and Assassin's Creed, to return to those examples, are both series that have suffered at one point or another from too much familiarity.
 Probably not coincidentally, this issue mostly came to the fore when they are annualised.
 New titles began to feel like last year's game with a slightly different set of missions.
-Clearly, these are still enormously successful series--I don't think Activision executives regret their decisions--but each title isn't *loved* in the same way as Zelda titles.
+Clearly, these are still enormously successful series—I don't think Activision executives regret their decisions—but each title isn't *loved* in the same way as Zelda titles.
 There's a near consensus that Call of Duty began to get very dull and samey after *Modern Warfare 2*, and Assassin's Creed from *III* onwards (often with the exception of *Black Flag*) until it stopped annualisation and shifted to its new open world paradigm with *Origins*.

 With Zelda, each game is something new and unexpected, and yet retains a familiar essence.